-On the blog, the heritage posts will cover topics from early prehistory to the present day.
-Most of these posts will be straightforward attempts to accurately represent different aspects of the area’s prehistory and history.
-There is a hyperlinked list of the blog’s heritage posts at the end of this page, as well as links to the Cheshire Proverbs series.
+The heritage posts on the blog cover topics from early prehistory to the present day.
+Most of these posts will be straightforward attempts to accurately represent different aspects of the area’s prehistory and history using primary and/or secondary data.
+There is a hyperlinked list of the blog’s heritage posts at the end of this page, as well as links to the short Cheshire Proverbs series.

 A Touch of Rome #1: Background to Roman Chester and the Roman road network